nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 ![Analysing the DataFrame with Data Wrangler](./images/data-wrangler/data-wrangler-2.png "Fig. 4 - Analysing the DataFrame with Data Wrangler")

-In the center, we have access to all of the rows of the loaded DataFrame.
+In the centre, we have access to all of the rows of the loaded DataFrame.
 On the right, a **Summary** tab, showing that indeed there are no duplicates or missing values.
 Clicking in a certain column, summary statistics of that column will be shown.

 On the left, in the **Operations** tab, there are several pre-built operations that can be applied to the DataFrame.
 The operations feature many of the most common data wrangling tasks, such as filtering, sorting, and grouping, and is a quick way to generate boilerplate code for these tasks.